Natetion/Lethal-Company-Terminal-Helper/README.md

 19th of February 2024

-- A simple AutoHotKey that inserts ALL possible Door/Landmine/Turret combinations which would disable them into your terminal, so you are able to help your friends in the dungeon much quicker!
+- A simple AutoHotKey that inserts  /ALL possible/most COMMON/  Door/Landmine/Turret that would disable them into your terminal, so you are able to help your friends in the dungeon much quicker!
 - It also contains a Hotkeys for the "view monitor" command and for the "switch" command.
+  __Required Programs__:
 - !!AutoHotKey v2 is required!! -
 -  https://www.autohotkey.com/	-